 Legend has it that it was the white cliffs of Great Mercury Island that Māori first saw as they navigated toward Aotearoa.
 Certainly as reflective landmarks they would have been important coastal navigation aids for early sea travellers.

 The spectacular white sand dunes of Peachgrove Bay are visible from quite a distance out, a beacon for boaties heading for the sheltered waters.
 Great Mercury is the largest island, privately owned and a pest-free sanctuary.
 If you leave only footprints and pack out all trace of your visit, the owners allow you to land on any of the magnificent white sand beaches to picnic and relax, water-ski and wakeboard.
-And dive for scallops, if scuba is on your list.

 While not officially part of the Mercury Islands, there is a large reef area, rocks and other islands to the south that add to the extraordinary abundance and variety of sea life to be found in this part of the region.